helton/knowledge-base-platform/frontend/README.md

-# Next.js Frontend for RAG Knowledge Base Platform
+# Next.js Frontend for Knowledge Base Platform

-This is the Next.js frontend for the RAG Knowledge Base Platform, providing a modern, type-safe interface for managing knowledge bases and documents.
+This is the Next.js frontend for the Knowledge Base Platform, providing a modern, type-safe interface for managing knowledge bases and documents.

 ## Features